student-to-software-engineer/student-to-software-engineer/docs/1-introduction/2-are-there-jobs-yes.md

 # 1.2.
-Will there be jobs?
+Will There Be Jobs?
 Yes.

 Yes, there are jobs in tech—and there always will be.